The Last Temptation of Homer: Plot

-After Homer and his coworkers barely escape from a gas leak at the nuclear power plant, Homer's coworker is fired when he asks Mr. Burns to put in a real emergency exit after the one they had turned out to be painted on the wall.
-When Burns breaks numerous labor laws in hiring a replacement — such as hiring undocumented workers and ducks — the United States Department of Labor demands that he hire at least one female worker.
-A beautiful woman, Mindy Simmons, is hired and Homer falls in love with her.
+After Homer, Lenny, Carl, and Charlie miraculously escape from a gas leak at the Springfield Nuclear Power Plant, Charlie asks Mr. Burns to add a functional emergency exit to the plant.
+Burns degrades and promptly fires Charlie.
+During Burns's attempts to find Charlie's replacement, agents from the United States Department of Labor come to the plant and charge Burns with violations of several labor laws; Burns has employed illegal immigrants and working animals, but has never hired a woman.
+A beautiful woman, Mindy Simmons, is hired and when Homer first sees her, she appears in a hallucination he has where she resembles the figure in The Birth of Venus by Sandro Botticelli, which he attributes to eating a packet of powdered gravy he found in the parking lot.
+Homer immediately becomes attracted to Mindy.
 Barney advises Homer to talk to Mindy because they will most likely have nothing in common.
-To his horror, Homer finds they have exactly the same interests.
-Marge gets sick with a bad cold, which makes her unattractive to Homer.
+To his horror, Homer discovers that Mindy shares many of his interests, and Marge develops a cold, causing Homer to find her unattractive.
+While Homer and Mindy are in an elevator together, they catch each other muttering to themselves "think unsexy thoughts", and realize the attraction is mutual.

-After playing a prank on the teachers where he paints white lines outside the school to make parking spaces 1 foot narrower than supposed to be, resulting in the teachers not being able to get out of their cars, Bart is told that for the rest of the semester that he will be asked to answer every question made first.
-Bart's first task is to pronounce the word "photosynthesis", but he is unable to pronounce it due to his blurry vision.
-He is sent to an eye doctor, who finds Bart has a lazy eye and fits him with thick glasses he must wear for two weeks.
+Bart is sent to an eye doctor, who finds Bart has a lazy eye and fits him with thick glasses he must wear for two weeks.
 A dermatologist treats Bart's dry scalp by matting his hair down with a medicated salve, parting his hair to both sides.
-He receives a pair of oversized shoes from the podiatrist to help his posture, and the otolaryngologist sprays his throat, making him sound like Jerry Lewis from The Nutty Professor.
+He receives a pair of oversized shoes from the podiatrist to help his posture, and the otolaryngologist sprays his throat.
 These changes make Bart look and sound like a nerd, causing school bullies to pick on him.
 Bart eventually returns to school in his normal guise after his treatments end, but the bullies pummel him anyway.

-Homer decides to tell Mindy they should avoid each other because of their mutual attraction.
-However, they are chosen to represent the Springfield Nuclear Power Plant at the National Energy Convention in Capital City.
-After a romantic dinner as an award for winning the convention, Homer and Mindy return to their hotel room.
-Mindy tells Homer how she feels about him, but assures him that he can decide how far their relationship will go.
+Homer tells Mindy they should avoid each other because of their mutual attraction.
+However, Mr. Burns chooses Homer and Mindy to represent the power plant at the National Energy Convention in Capital City.
+To make matters worse, the convention organizers award Homer and Mindy a free dinner in a romantic restaurant.
+Later, in Homer's hotel room, Mindy tells Homer how she feels about him, but notices his anguish and tells him to decide what to do.
 Although he is very tempted by her, Homer declares his faithfulness to Marge.
-Mindy accepts his decision and leaves after they share a kiss.
-Later, Marge and Homer share a romantic evening together in the same room, where Homer discovers a turkey he and Mindy left behind the bed after ordering room service.
-However, they are suddenly interrupted by a hotel worker who enters the room and makes suggestive noises at them.
-Homer silences him by punching him in the eye.
+Mindy accepts his decision and leaves after they share a small kiss.
+Later, Marge and Homer share a romantic evening together in the same room.